A quality set of iron sights will serve you well for a long time. All you really need to do is install them, zero them

 Yet so many people don’t go that far.
 These days, most people are in such a hurry to replace the basic irons with optics that they end up never zeroing their iron sights at all, if they even have a set.
-Everyone tells them that they need a red dot sight or scope or they will be ineffective.
+Everyone tells them that they need a red dot sight or scope or else they will be ineffective.

 Most articles on this topic only go so far as giving you the procedure, but they lack an explanation of why you’re doing the steps you’re doing.
 I want to give you that context.

 If you want, you could skip my explanation and jump right to my zeroing procedure.